creamakerspace/website/content/maker-advent.md

 <script src="https://cdn.jsdelivr.net/npm/dayjs"></script>
 <div id="calendar" style="text-align:center;"></div>

-<small>Visit the makerspace for a sneak peek of upcoming challenges from the Advent calendar hanging on the wall. :-)</small>
+<small>Visit Crea Makerspace or [Wyldwood Creative](https://www.wyldwoodcreative.com/) for a sneak peek of upcoming challenges from the Advent calendar hanging on the wall. :-)</small>

 ### The Raffle